docker/docker-birthday-3/tutorial.md

 ### 2.3 Our First Image

 Now that you have a better understanding of images, it's time to create our own.
 Our goal in this section will be to create an image that sandboxes a small [Flask](http://flask.pocoo.org) application.
-For the purposes of this workshop, we'll created a fun little Python Flask app that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?
+For the purposes of this workshop, we'll create a fun little Python Flask app that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?

 <a id="dockerfiles"></a>
 ### 2.4 Dockerfile

 A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is a text-file that contains a list of commands that the Docker daemon calls while creating an image.
-It is simple way to automate the image creation process.
+It is a simple way to automate the image creation process.
 The best part is that the [commands](https://docs.docker.com/engine/reference/builder/) you write in a Dockerfile are *almost* identical to their equivalent Linux commands.
 This means you don't really have to learn new syntax to create your own Dockerfiles.

 **The goal of this exercise is to create a Docker image which will run a Flask app.**